 This is something that is often overlooked by a lot of companies because they’re usually focused on external communication and forget about the internal team.
 This is quite a shame because if executed correctly, internal communications can be one of the most valuable investments you make for your business.

 Ultimately, even if you employ influencers and other media outlets, your employees are your best brand ambassadors.
 If you have employees who are motivated to come to work and have fully internalized your business values, it works in your favor because they are the ones delivering your products and services and interacting face-to-face with your customers.
-To run an effective PR campaign, you need people who are well-informed about your product and have a positive opinion of your brand.
+In order to run an effective PR campaign, you need people who are well-informed about your product and have a positive opinion of your brand.
 If you have motivated employees who feel appreciated and seen at work, you already have brand ambassadors who you can always rely on.

 Broadcast PR works in a similar way as old-school news outreach.
 Much like everything else, you need to have a strong news story to attract attention.
 It also helps if your story has a strong visual or emotive angle.
-You need to make sure that you are prepared before you initiate contact because when you are working with TV or radio teams, they are generally on a tight deadline.
+You need to make sure that you prepared before you initiate contact because when you are working with TV or radio teams, they are generally on a tight deadline.
 If you’re not time-conscious, it can hinder your chances of success, both immediately and in the future.

 6. Integrated communications